-- The SEND Code of Practice supports the rights of children to be involved in decisions about their education. - Inclusion of children with SEND helps build self-confidence and trust in others. - Ascertaining children's views may not be easy, a range of strategies will be needed. - Accurate assessment helps identify children's strengths and possible barriers to learning. - The key person and setting manager/SENCo work in partnership with parents and other agencies to Policies & Procedures for the EYFS 2021 (Early Years Alliance 2022)

-involve the child wherever appropriate.
+- The SEND Code of Practice supports the rights of children to be involved in decisions about their education. - Inclusion of children with SEND helps build self-confidence and trust in others. - Ascertaining children's views may not be easy, a range of strategies will be needed. - Accurate assessment helps identify children's strengths and possible barriers to learning. - The key person and setting manager/SENCo work in partnership with parents and other agencies to involve the child wherever appropriate. - Children are involved at appropriate stages of the assessment and to their level of ability.

-- Children are involved at appropriate stages of the assessment and to their level of ability. - Establishing effective communication is essential for the child's involvement.
+• Establishing effective communication is essential for the child's involvement.